clturner/Orfeo/README.md

 <img src="https://github.com/clturner/Orfeo/blob/master/images/Geomundo.jpg" title="Geomundo" alt="geomundo">

-Geomundo is a program built with Orfeotoolbox and Bash for batch manipulation of satellite images for remote sensing on conservation targets using the Large Sacale Mean Shift (LSMS) method of segmentation.
-Geomundo has the capability to add, manipulate and create image bands as well as create satelite image mosaics fir every image in your input folder.
-Geomundo has the capability to allow the user to apply different parameters to images in an input folder or simply apply the same parameters to every image in the input folder without further user input.
+Geomundo is built with Orfeotoolbox and Bash as a batch manipulation for satellite images for use remote sensing on conservation targets using the Large Sacale Mean Shift (LSMS) segmentation.
+Geomundo has the capability to add, manipulate and create image bands as well as create satelite image mosaics for every image in your input folder.
+Geomundo has the capability to apply different parameters to images in an input folder or simply apply the same parameters to every image in the input folder without further user input.

 ## Installation